m-lab/measure-app/README.md

 cca run android --device
 ```

-If running on a device, you can open Chrome at `chrome://inspect` to get live debugging using Developer Tools.
+Once running, you can open Chrome at `chrome://inspect` to get live debugging using Developer Tools.

 #### Packaging